 The main disadvantage of a business credit card

-If you decide to apply for a business credit card, one major negative to note is that these cards do not enjoy the protections offered by the Credit Card Accountability Responsibility and Disclosure Act of 2009 (CARD Act).
+If you decide to apply for a business credit card, one potential downside to note is that these cards do not qualify for the protections offered by the Credit Card Accountability Responsibility and Disclosure Act of 2009 (CARD Act).
 The CARD Act gives consumers various protections, such as preventing card issuers from raising interest rates without warning.
 You will have to decide whether the benefits of a business card outweigh this disadvantage.

 How a business card impacts your credit

-In that case, you will be personally liable for the debt in case the business has trouble repaying the credit card.
+In that case, you will be personally liable for the debt should the business have trouble repaying the credit card.
 Considering that the business could fold, too, issuers need to know that somebody will be held accountable if that happens.

-If you do use your business credit card in a responsible manner, you will be rewarded by building up your business credit and being able to tap into bigger lines of credit and other business loans to grow your business if that’s your aim.
+If you do use your business credit card in a responsible manner, you’ll be rewarded by building up your business credit and being able to tap into bigger lines of credit and other business loans to grow your business, if that’s your aim.

 Applying for a business credit card

 When you apply for a business credit card, the issuer will ask you for information about yourself and your business.
 Be prepared with input about the firm’s tax identification number, business name and how it is structured.
-Also, have handy the company financials (such as sales and profit figures), the date the company was established and the location where it was established, as well as your personal information, including your identification, address and Social Security number.
+Also, you may want to have on hand the company financials (such as sales and profit figures), information such as the date the company was established and the location where it was established, as well as your personal information, including your identification, address and Social Security number.

 The bottom line

 Business credit cards are geared to the needs of businesses and tend to be better for your business than your personal credit card.
-Their credit lines are typically bigger and they will facilitate your accounting and tax filing.
+Their credit lines are typically bigger, and they will facilitate your accounting and tax filing.
 If you take the time to find a card that fits your type of business, it can help smooth out your business operations and offer rewards that fit your business needs.
-One big disadvantage is that they don’t enjoy the protections of the CARD Act since that regulation is intended for consumers and applies to consumer credit cards.